FrostFalcon/FrostsBlackWhite2Editor/README.md

 __NARC Replace:__ NARCs are a special file type used to store data in roms.
 They are also what the editor works with behind the scenes.
 This feature lets you replace an entire NARC file with the same one from another rom.
 This may come in handy if you broke your rom and you don't want to revert everything to a previous version.
 You can see what all of the NARCs are here: https://projectpokemon.org/home/docs/gen-5/b2w2-file-system-r8/
 There is also a similar functionality for replacing pokemon icons and sounds.
 I wouldn't suggest using this.

+__Sound Replace, Icon Replace, Sound Patch:__ Experimental features, do not use

 __Auto Loading:__ A simple quality of life feature that will automatically load the given rom whenever you start the editor.

 # Custom Gamemodes